SnakeLil/git-recover-staged/README.md

 > Find recovered commits at /path/to/your/repo/GIT_RECOVERED_NOT_FOUND
 ```

 You can now view your files in the ./GIT_RECOVERED_NOT_FOUND directory.
-Please note that this process does not recover the file names
+Please note that this process does not recover the file names.

+If you encounter any issues while using this project, please feel free to open an issue, and I will address it as soon as possible.
+If you find this project helpful, consider giving it a star.
+I'm not sure how useful it is, but I will continuously improving it.
+Thanks！！

 ![20250117105152](https://github.com/user-attachments/assets/2d330843-33d2-444b-9440-1219cb1095ac)